Planting and Care

 9. Planting Preparation for Grapes Vines

-A young Somerset Grape Vine growth during its first year
+A young Somerset Grape Vine during its first year